 Biosecurity is a series of management practices designed to prevent, minimize or control the introduction and spread of plant pests, including diseases, weeds and insects.

-The Canada Thistle must be targeted at its extensive root system in order to effectively control the weed.
+The Canada Thistle weed must be targeted at its extensive root system in order to effectively control it and prevent further spread and crop impact.

 Learn how to prevent and manage weeds as they affect pastures and hay land across the province.